Changes in qualification open LPs and foreign legal forms

 4. A deferred payment option, spanning up to ten years.

-If the proposed legislation is accepted, the law is set to come into effect on 1 January 2025.
+The law is set to come into effect on 1 January 2025.
 Taxpayers can already invoke the transitional provisions in 2024.
-This provides taxpayers with a year to prepare for the proposed measures and potentially utilise the transitional facilities.
+This provides taxpayers with a few months to prepare for the proposed measures and potentially utilise the transitional facilities.

 Determining transparency for foreign legal entities comparable to Dutch legal entities